Last updated on May 31, 2026

 Scavenger Regent | Illustration by John Tedrick

 Tarkir: Dragonstorm features a lot for a single set.
-We have tri-color wedge clans, previously subjugated by their dragonlords in Dragons of Tarkir, waging war amongst their dragonlords, dragonstorms running wild, new spirit dragons to add even more chaos to the mix, and dragons, many dragons.
+We have tri-color wedge clans, previously subjugated by their dragonlords in Dragons of Tarkir, waging war amongst their dragonlords, dragonstorms running wild, spirit dragons adding even more chaos to the mix, and dragons, many dragons.
 Dragons everywhere.
-With that many dragons in a single set, we have a simple mechanic to ease these 5+ mana value cards into a regular deck curve: Omens.
+With so many dragons in a single set, we have a simple mechanic to ease these 5+ mana value cards into a regular deck curve: Omens.

-Omen is a new split-card type mechanic present in Tarkir: Dragonstorm.
-I'll be your guide to understand the ins and outs of this new mechanic, its rules, and which are the best omen cards.
+Omen is a split-card type mechanic present in Tarkir: Dragonstorm.
+I am your guide to help you understand the ins and outs of this mechanic, its rules, and which are the best omen cards.
 Itโs time to read the omens, and decide which bring ill-fate, and which ones will lead into the right path.

 How Do Omens Work?